zammad/zammad-user-documentation/basics/service-ticket/settings/owner.rst

 A ticket's **owner** is simply
 *the agent that is currently responsible for it*.

-Whose job is it to assign tickets?
+Whose Job Is It to Assign Tickets?
 ----------------------------------

 It depends on your organization's workflow,